 The light in the restaurant was lovely.
 The table settings looked beautiful against the fading sun.

-We ordered champagne and were served a plate of amuse-bouche as an apéro including a cold carrot soup that tasted like the carrots had just been picked out of the garden, which they likely had been!
+We ordered champagne and were served a plate of amuse-bouche as an apéro including a cold carrot soup that tasted as if the carrots had just been picked out of the garden, which they likely had been!